-PRE-CALCULUS 12 (MPREC12)
+PRE-CALCULUS 12 (MPREC12) Recommended: MPREC11

-Recommended: MPREC11

 This course continues to build and develop topics addressed in Pre-Calculus 11.
 This is a theoretical course supporting students who are continuing in post-Secondary studies in Applied Science, Science or Commerce.
-Topics include: Sequences and series, trigonometric functions with and equations real numbers. trigonometric identities, transformations of functions, exponential equations, operations on logarithms, logarithmic functions and equations, polynomial functions and equations, and conics.
+Topics include: Sequences and series, trigonometric functions and equations with real numbers, trigonometric identities, transformations of functions, exponential equations, operations on logarithms, logarithmic functions and equations, polynomial functions and equations, and conics.
 Students may wish to take Pre-Calculus 12 concurrently with Foundations 11/12.